Sustainable,

 Spearheading talent that already lies in the North East, Lithium Salvage is proud to partner with consortium and sub-contracting partners including:

-• Gap Group – the recycler processes 1000s of tonnes of valuable household waste each year, helped by its own logistics expertise and fleet of lorries.
+• GAP Group – the recycler processes 1000s of tonnes of valuable household waste each year, helped by its own logistics expertise and fleet of lorries.

 • Teesside University and Centre for Process Innovation (CPI) – a hub for prized technical expertise working at the forefront of the industry.